LeNPaul/Lagrange/_posts/2022-03-19-camera-calibration.md

 {:centeralign: style="text-align: center;"}

 Below is an overview of the theory behind Zhang's camera calibration method.
-For more specifics on implementation, I've written a mostly 'from scratch' version in Python: [github.com/pvphan/camera-calibration](https://github.com/pvphan/camera-calibration).
+For those interested in implementation, here's my Python version: [github.com/pvphan/camera-calibration](https://github.com/pvphan/camera-calibration).

 ## What is camera calibration?